“I want to contribute to the experiences that people have of rehabilitation, and the partnership between clinicians and health consumers”.

 Emily Timothy

-Emily’s journey in research began accidentally when she saw a postgraduate paper in ‘rehabilitation principles’ advertised from the University of Otago which sparked her interest.
+Emily’s journey in research began accidentally when she saw a postgraduate paper advertised from the University of Otago which sparked her interest.
 One paper led to another and she ended up with a master’s degree, with a special interest in the experiences people have of rehabilitation, and the partnership between clinicians and health consumers.
-She was drawn to working for BAT to help bridge the gap between research and the realities of working with people after a significant health event like stroke.
+She started working for BAT in 2021 and loves the synergy of working part-time as a physiotherapist for Te Whatu Ora and part-time as a researcher; delving deeper to understand people’s experiences whilst reflecting and improving on the status quo.

 Emily moved to New Zealand in 2008 due to her love of the outdoors.
 Here she has enjoyed exploring the country through tramping, trail running and mountain biking.
 More recently she has been learning the love of ‘micro-exploration’ with her two young sons, with a newfound appreciation of the smaller things in life like the joy of a puddle, sticks and climbing trees!
 Emily’s happy places include Castle Hill and the West Coast but the list is ever growing.